 ISA 240.32 requires the auditor to test journal entries for indicators of fraud, specifically those made at unusual times, by unexpected individuals, or involving unusual accounts.
 Outlier detection automates the identification step.

+Document the filter criteria before applying them.
 If you apply filters, scan the results, then write up the criteria retrospectively, a reviewer cannot confirm the criteria were independent of the results.
-Write the filter criteria in the planning memo.
-Apply them to the data.
-Document the output.
-This sequence matters for ISA 240.32(a) defensibility.
+Write the filter criteria in the planning memo, then apply them to the data and document the output.

 This is not a pass/fail test.
 A deviation in first-digit frequency does not prove fraud or error.
 It identifies populations that warrant further investigation.

-The technique works best on large, naturally occurring datasets: accounts payable, revenue transactions, expense claims.
-It works poorly on datasets with artificial constraints (invoices priced at €9.99, rents at round numbers, utility bills in narrow ranges).
+The technique works best on large, naturally occurring datasets: accounts payable, revenue transactions, expense claims, and purchase orders.
+It works poorly on datasets with artificial constraints (invoices priced at €9.99, rents at round numbers, utility bills in narrow ranges, or payroll with standardised salary bands).
 Always document which datasets you applied the test to and why certain populations were excluded.

-When you do move to sampling, ISA 530.A10 encourages stratification to reduce the variability within each stratum and thereby reduce sample size.
+When you do move to sampling, ISA 530 .A10 encourages stratification to reduce the variability within each stratum and thereby reduce sample size.
 Data analytics handles the stratification mechanically.
 Sort the population by value.
 Identify natural breakpoints.
-Separate high-value items for 100% testing, middle-value items for representative sampling, and low-value items for analytical coverage.
+Separate high-value items for 100% testing and middle-value items for representative sampling.
+Low-value items receive analytical coverage only.

-The breakpoints should link to performance materiality.
-Any item individually exceeding performance materiality goes into the 100% testing stratum.
-Items between the trivial threshold and performance materiality form the middle stratum, sampled representatively.
-Items below the trivial threshold receive analytical coverage only (unless a specific risk applies).
+Breakpoints should link to performance materiality (PM).
+Any item individually exceeding PM goes into the 100% testing stratum.
+Items between the trivial threshold and PM form the middle stratum for representative sampling, while items below the trivial threshold receive analytical coverage only (unless a specific risk applies).
 This is not arbitrary.
-ISA 530.A10 references reducing sample risk by ensuring that each stratum is internally homogeneous.
+ISA 530 .A10 references reducing sample risk by ensuring that each stratum is internally homogeneous.

-Gap analysis is the related technique: sort sequential documents (invoice numbers, cheque numbers, delivery notes) and identify gaps or duplicates.
+Gap analysis is the related technique: sort sequential documents (invoice numbers, cheque numbers, delivery notes, purchase order numbers) and identify gaps or duplicates.
 Missing invoice numbers in a sales ledger are a completeness assertion flag.
 Duplicate cheque numbers in the cash disbursements journal are an occurrence assertion flag.
-Both map directly to assertion-level testing under ISA 330.
+Both map directly to assertion-level testing under ISA 330 .

-The ciferi materiality calculator can help set the threshold above which items receive 100% testing, since your stratification breakpoints should relate to performance materiality.
+The ciferi materiality calculator can help set the threshold above which items receive 100% testing, since your stratification breakpoints should relate to PM.

 Request the full general ledger extract during planning, not during fieldwork.
 If you wait until fieldwork starts, you lose the ability to run analytics before arriving on site.
-The ideal data request includes the complete journal entry file (all fields, not a summary), the trial balance at both year-end and comparative period, the chart of accounts, and the user access list for the accounting system.
+Your data request should include the complete journal entry file (all fields, not a summary), the trial balance at both year-end and comparative period, the chart of accounts, and the user access list for the accounting system.

 Most ERP systems (Exact Online, SAP Business One, AFAS, Twinfield) export to CSV or Excel.
 Ask the client for the export in the original format.
 Do not accept PDF printouts of transaction lists.
 They cannot be filtered or analysed programmatically.

-Ask for the chart of accounts alongside the general ledger.
+One practical tip for the data request: ask for the chart of accounts alongside the general ledger.
 Without the chart of accounts, you cannot identify which account combinations are unusual.
 Revenue debited against a general expense account is suspicious only if you know the account classification.
+Without it, you have no context for which combinations are unusual.
 Most clients can export it in under five minutes.

 Export the full general ledger and trial balance from the client’s Exact Online system.
 Load the journal entry file into Excel.
 Row count: 82,412 entries.